octo-technology/OpenTezos/docs/michelson/tutorial.md

 ![](../../static/img/michelson/michelson_tutorial_pair_unpair.svg)
 <small className="figure">FIGURE 18: Illustration of the _PAIR_ and _UNPAIR_ instructions</small>

 Notice that the `UNPAIR` instruction expects a _pair_ element on top of the stack.
-If the top element is not of the _pair_ type then the type checking of the script would fail and the execution of the smart contract would stop.

 Similarly, the `PAIR` instruction expects two elements in the stack.
-The execution of a valid smart contract would stop if the stack did not contain two elements.

 ##### Accessing to elements of a _PAIR_